zhihuammu/ODE-book/_sources/chaps/06/chap06_5_exercise.md

     1.0000    2.7321    0.7321
 ```

-From the output we can see that the modulus of one root is alway larger than $1$, so the method has no stability region.
+From the output we can see that the modulus of one root is alway larger than $1$, so the method has no stability interval.

 Now let's have a look at the stability region